awsdocs/aws-java-developer-guide/doc_source/credentials.rst

 credentials file, which can be added or edited using :code:`aws configure --profile {PROFILE_NAME}` to select the profile to configure.

-You can also specify additional fields, such as :code:`aws_session_token`, :code:`metadata_service_timeout` and :code:`metadata_service_num_attempts`.
+You can specify additional fields, such as :code:`aws_session_token`, :code:`metadata_service_timeout` and :code:`metadata_service_num_attempts`.
 These are not configurable with the CLI |mdash| you must edit the file by hand if you wish to use them.
-For more information about the configuration file and its available fields, see the AWS CLI Reference.
+For more information about the configuration file and its available fields, see :cli-ug:`Configuring the AWS Command Line Interface <cli-chap-getting-started>`_ in the |cli-ug|.

 Loading Credentials